ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * Center-User Mapping
 4. The Sync Handler service only sends incremental changes based on the Timestamp received by the service.
 1. For configuration, sync handler receives a request to sync configurations and will respond back with Registration Client specific and Global Configurations
-1. For User, Roles and Respective User-Role mappings, Sync handler receives Machine ID and Timestamp and will respond to the Registration Client about Center specific incremental changes.
+1. For User, Roles and Respective User-Role mappings, Sync handler receives Center ID and Timestamp and will respond to the Registration Client with Center specific incremental changes.

 ## 4. ID Generator and Validator
 ### 4.1 ID Validator